idan2025/tor-chat-app/README.md

 A production-ready, end-to-end encrypted chat application running over TOR for maximum privacy and security.

+## ⚖️ Legal Disclaimer

+**IMPORTANT: READ BEFORE USING THIS SOFTWARE**

+This software is provided for **educational and legitimate privacy purposes only**.
+The developers and maintainers of TOR Chat App:

+- **Are completely neutral** regarding how this software is used
+- **Take no responsibility** for any illegal actions, crimes, or unlawful activities conducted using this application
+- **Do not endorse, support, or condone** any illegal use of this software
+- **Are not liable** for any damages, legal consequences, or harm resulting from the use or misuse of this application

+This application utilizes the **TOR network**, which is designed to provide anonymity and privacy.
+While anonymity is a fundamental right and has many legitimate uses (protecting journalists, whistleblowers, activists, and users in oppressive regimes), it can also be misused.

+**Users are solely responsible for:**
+- Complying with all applicable local, national, and international laws
+- Using this software in a lawful and ethical manner
+- Understanding the legal implications of using anonymity tools in their jurisdiction
+- Any consequences arising from their use of this application

+**By using this software, you acknowledge that:**
+- You will use it only for lawful purposes
+- You understand the risks associated with anonymous communication
+- The developers bear no responsibility for your actions

+If you do not agree with this disclaimer, **DO NOT USE THIS SOFTWARE**.

 ## Features

 - **End-to-End Encryption (E2EE)**: All messages encrypted with libsodium